Social Development & Social Issues Lab

 To learn more about Dr. Hilliard and her work, please visit her faculty page.

-Matt Attaya is a 1st year doctoral student within Suffolk University’s Applied Developmental Psychology program.
-Matt graduated from Stonehill College with a BA in Psychology in 2015 while researching alternatives to zero tolerance behavior policies within schools across the United States.
+Matt Attaya is a second-year doctoral student within Suffolk University’s Applied Developmental Psychology program.
+Matt graduated from Stonehill College with a BA in Psychology in 2015 while researching alternatives to zero tolerance behavior policies within public schools.
 Matt worked to develop student-focused alternatives to punitive discipline practices aimed at supporting healthy development in youth.
 Observing a need for more developmentally-focused practices within public schools, Matt pursued a master's degree in Psychology at Harvard University in 2017.
-His graduate studies focused on increasing social-emotional learning competencies in youth through the development and integration of evidence-based practices into classrooms.
-Since then, Matt has supported school districts in the development of social-emotional learning programs.
-This year Matt will work alongside Dr. Hilliard within the Social Development and Social Issues Lab.
-He hopes to contribute to meaningful research that can be translated into programs and policies that promote healthy development in youth.
+His graduate studies focused on increasing social-emotional learning (SEL) competencies in youth through the development and integration of evidence-based practices into classrooms.
+Now, a graduate student working alongside Dr. Hilliard in the Social Lab, Matt’s research is focused on creating a more developmentally-focused and culturally-sensitive assessment of SEL competencies in students.
+Through this assessment project, Matt hopes to encourage “whole-student” learning in schools and promote programs and policies that cater to positive youth development.

 Interested in joining the lab?